-102.3 WBAB-FM's "Roger & JP" morning show is bringing its annual " Corned Beef & Chaos" St. Patrick's Day-inspired event to Stereo Garden.
-As usual, Free Corned Beef and Cabbage will be served, there'll be giveaways and drink specials plus live music from O El Amor ( oelamor.com; pictured) WHERE / WHEN: 9 Railroad Ave., Patchogue; Saturday, March 17 from 1 p.m.-5 p.m.
+102.3 WBAB-FM's "Roger & JP" morning show is once again bringing its annual " Corned Beef & Chaos" St. Patrick's Day-inspired event to Stereo Garden.
+As usual, free Corned Beef and Cabbage will be served, there'll be giveaways and drink specials plus live music from O El Amor ( oelamor.com; pictured) WHERE / WHEN: 9 Railroad Ave., Patchogue; Sunday, March 17 from 1 p.m.-5 p.m.
 INFO: Admission is free; 631-714-4486, stereogardenli.com

 March 23: Rooftop party in RVC

-March 24: More parades
+March 23-24: More parades

 March 24: St. Patrick's Day Parade

 Billed as the second-largest St. Patrick's Day Parade in New York, the most eastern hamlet on the South Fork's procession will start at Edgemere Street, rolling down to Main Street, where it rolls past the village green until reaching the end of Main.
 Heavy crowds are the norm.
-WHERE / WHEN: Main Street, Montauk; Sunday, March 25 at noon INFO: Free; 631-668-1578, montaukfriendsoferin.org
+WHERE / WHEN: Main Street, Montauk; Sunday, March 24 at noon INFO: Free; 631-668-1578, montaukfriendsoferin.org